-Please note it is normal to see some water left in the upper container.
+Note- it is normal to see some water left in the upper container.

-How do I know when to change my filters?
+Q: How do I know when to change my filters?

-Should you notice a difference in the taste of your water and/or a slow down in the flow rate, may be an indication your filter(s) need to be cleaned or if you’ve cleaned a few times, may indicate your filters need to be replaced.
+A: Should you notice a difference in the taste of your water and/or a slow down in the flow rate, may be an indication your filter(s) need to be cleaned or if you’ve cleaned a few times, may indicate your filters need to be replaced.

 *May vary depending on use and water source